molloy-lab/Star-CDP/README.md

 cd Star-CDP/src
 make
 ```
-Note: On Linux, we successfully compiled with gcc version 8.5.0 and version 9.3.0.
-On Mac OS X, we successfully compiled with Apple clang version 15.0.3; we were unable to compile with gcc installed via homebrew, unfortunately.
-The former requires Apple command line tools to be installed.
+Note: On Linux, we successfully compiled with gcc version 8.5.0.
+On Mac OS X, we successfully compiled with Apple clang version 15.0.0, which requires Apple command line tools to be installed.
 This can be done with the following commands
 ```
 # sudo rm -rf /Library/Developer/CommandLineTools
 xcode-select --install
 ```
-and then following the pop-up.
+and then following the instructions in the pop-up window.

-Alternatively, you could download binaries in a release.
 In either case, before running Star-CDP, you must download ASTRAL and extract the zip folder into the src directory:
 ```
 git clone https://github.com/smirarab/ASTRAL.git
 mv ASTRAL tmp-ASTRAL